JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/git-fundamentals.md

 `git add docs/*.txt`
 *This will add all text files in the docs folder.*

+### Committing Staged Files

+We commit our staged changes with a commit message:

+`git commit -m "Your explanation of the changes goes here."`

+For complex changes, we can include a short title, followed by a long explaination:
+`git commit -m "Title" -m "Long description goes here .........."`

 # Log and Diff

+We can review all previous commits with:

+`git log`

+Each entry in the log shows:
+- The commit hash.
+- Who made the commit.
+- When it was made.
+- The commit message.

+We can compare the differences between the current files and the last commit with:

+`git diff`

+We can compare the differences with specific files too:

+`git diff information.txt`

+We can also compare specific folders:

+`git diff ./docs`

 # Using a Git Ignore File